Heterogeneity-robust granular instruments: Introduction

 \section{Introduction}

-In many macroeconomic settings, researchers wish to estimate the spillover of aggregate variables on individual decisions.
-Examples include estimating the contagion effects of financial market distress, aggregate demand externalities on individual consumption, strategic complementarities in price setting, and the price elasticity of demand of the stock market \citep{Allen2009,Auclert2023,Alvarez2022,Gabaix2021}.
-Identifying plausibly exogenous variation however is notoriously difficult and contributes to the continued challenges in conducting empirical work.
+In many macroeconomic settings, researchers wish to estimate the spillover of an idiosyncratic shock to one unit onto other units.
+Examples include estimating the contagion effects of financial market distress, aggregate demand externalities on individual consumption, strategic complementarities in price setting, and the price elasticity of demand of the stock market \citep{Allen2009,Auclert2023,Alvarez2023,Gabaix2023}.
+Identifying plausibly exogenous variation in these settings however is notoriously difficult and contributes to the continued challenges of conducting empirical work.

-\cite{Gabaix2020} (GK) tackles this difficulty with a novel instrument, called granular instrumental variables (GIV).
-Focusing on the estimation of spillovers, an individual outcome is partially determined by the size-weighted aggregate outcome.
-Thus, idiosyncratic shocks to a single unit affect all other units in equilibrium.
-To overcome the resulting endogeneity bias, the ``granular'' instrument is constructed as the difference between size- and equal-weighted outcomes, which exploits idiosyncratic shocks to large units as identifying variation.
-The instrument is relevant because such shocks disproportionately move the aggregated outcome.
-To satisfy the exclusion restriction, shocks must be uncorrelated across units.
+\cite{Gabaix2024} tackles this difficulty with a novel technique, called granular instrumental variables (GIV).
+It considers environments where an individual unit's outcome is partially determined by the size-weighted outcome.
+Thus, idiosyncratic shocks to a single unit spill over to all other units in equilibrium.
+To overcome the resulting endogeneity bias, their instrument for the size-weighted outcome is constructed as the difference between size- and equal-weighted outcomes.
+Their instrument is ``granular'' in that idiosyncratic shocks to large units are the primary source of identifying variation as they disproportionately contribute to movements in the size-weighted outcome variable.
+The broad adoption of GIV in applied macroeconomics and finance is indicative of its usefulness \citep{Chodorow-Reich2021a,Adrian2022,Camanho2022,Gabaix2023}.

-Granular instrumental variables has experienced broad adoption in macroeconomics and finance.
-For example, \cite{Chodorow-Reich2021a} use GIV to purge portfolio returns of their systematic component.
-The resulting granular instrument is used to study the pass-through from asset holdings to equity for the life insurance sector. \cite{Adrian2022} use GIV to construct an instrument for financial conditions---using bank-level expected default frequency data---ultimately studying the causal effect of financial conditions on growth at risk. \cite{Camanho2022} use GIV to estimate the exchange rate supply elasticity to net equity flows using fund-level data. \cite{Gabaix2021} studies the price elasticity of demand of the aggregate stock market.

-In this paper, I propose an estimator called robust granular instrumental variables (RGIV) that builds on GIV's granularity-based identification approach; RGIV applies to more general environments than GIV without additional assumptions.
-GIV requires homogeneous responses across units, known shock variances, skewed unit size, and idiosyncratic shocks.
-RGIV can be applied in environments where the first three conditions do not hold.